zoharbabin/kaltura-discord/memory-bank/activeContext.md

 - Enhance synchronization with network condition considerations
 - Implement comprehensive error handling and fallback mechanisms
 - Add analytics for tracking usage and performance metrics
-- Identify and remove redundant environment variable management scripts
-- Remove redundant environment variable files
+- Remove redundant environment variable management scripts and files
 - Maintain a single source of truth for environment variables
-- Document the cleanup process for future reference
+- Organize memory bank files into logical categories for improved clarity

 ## Open Questions